 Our Dilithium NTTs match (within 1%) the performance from [BBMK+21] while achieving much smaller code and better maintainability and readability.
-Compared to the Cortex-M4 implementation from [AHKS22], we note speedups of $3.97\times$ and $4.05\times$ for Cortex-M55 and Cortex-M85, respectively.
-Considering that the Dilithium NTT is a 32-bit workload theoretically amenable to a $4\times$ SIMD speedup from Helium, this is close to optimal - and a remarkable demonstration of the power of Helium given that the Cortex-M55 CPU does only have twice the memory and ALU resources as the Cortex-M4.
-Finally, the performance on the Cortex-M85 CPU is slightly better yet very close to the performance on the Cortex-M55 CPU, which is expected due to their similar microarchitecture in terms of Helium (recall Section 6.2).
+We do not consider [BBMK+21] practical from the latter perspective.
+Compared to the Cortex-M4 implementation from [AHKS22], we note speedups of $3.97 \times$ and $4.05 \times$ for Cortex-M55 and Cortex-M85, respectively.
+Considering that the Dilithium NTT is a 32-bit workload theoretically amenable to a $4 \times$ SIMD speedup from Helium, this is close to optimal and a remarkable demonstration of the power of Helium given that the Cortex-M55 CPU does only have twice the memory and ALU resources as the Cortex-M4.
+Finally, the performance on the Cortex-M85 CPU is slightly better yet very close to the performance on the Cortex-M55 CPU, which is expected due to their similar microarchitecture in terms of Helium (recall Section 4.2).